Skip to product information

 About the authors

-Sinéad Ni Shithigh is a culinary artist, co-owner of Cáis and owner of Milis and Mil cake studio.
+Sinéad Sheehy is a culinary artist, co-owner of Cáis and owner of Milis and Mil cake studio.
 Her love for cooking came from her grandmother, Cáit Uí Chearna, a Blasket Islander who always had something cooking on the range, from fresh pollock dusted in flour cooked in butter to soda bread.
 Food was an act of sharing, bringing friends and family together.

 Sinead went on to do cheffing and Culinary Arts in CIT and GMIT and more recently a Post Graduate Diploma in Irish Food Culture at UCC.
 Her culinary career, while always food focused, has been varied, ranging from managing a cheese shop in Cheshire, UK, where her love for all things artisanal cheese grew, judging at the World Cheese Awards in Nantwich and working at Blas na hÉireann.